robertokbr/go-barber-api/README.md

 ```
 ---

-## How to Run Postgres Database at Docker
+## How to Run all databases at Docker

 * [Install Docker](https://www.notion.so/Instalando-Docker-6290d9994b0b4555a153576a1d97bee2)